richdynamix/magestead/README.md

 #### PHP-FPM & PHP7

 There is a known issue that prevents the restart of PHP-FPM when using PHP7.
 This is the case for preconfigured boxes as well as custom boxes.
 Until the bug has been resolved globally the only way to restart PHP-FPM is to manually kill the process then restart.

-#### PHPSpec & Behat

-For a Magento 2 setup, there is a known permissions issue that stops PHPSpec & Behat test suites to run from both the host machine and on the guest machine.
-I am working to resolve this issue and should be fixed in the next release.

 ## Built With